petermenzies/tornado-effects-on-water-quality-parameters/README.md

 ### Data Management:

-We will measure water quality by the metric of turbidity`at the Maumelle River monitoring station near Wye, AR.
+We will measure water quality by the metric of turbidity at the Maumelle River monitoring station near Wye, AR.
 All tornado data from the US between 1950-2019 was collected, but this will be filtered down to tornadoes within 5 kilometers of the monitoring station (as measured by starting lat/long of each tornado).

-Tornado data and water quality data are imported in a tidy format to begin with, so data management before final visualization and presentation should be minimal and take no more than a few hours.
+Tornado data and water quality data are imported in a tidy format to begin with, so data management before final visualization and presentation should be minimal and take no more than a few hours—this will be undertaken as a group.

 After data processing for this project, we will retain our final data and code in a repository on github here: https://github.com/petermenzies/tornado-effects-on-water-quality-parameters